kiliman/tailwindui-crawler/README.md

 The crawler now supports the new Tailwind UI site and can download HTML, React and Vue versions of the components.

+You can also download the "alpine" version of the components. ⚠️ WARNING: the alpine code is **NOT** production ready.
+It does not support accesiblity and is used to show a preview of how the component interactivity can be implemented.

 It also adds the ability to generate an index page that emulates the [tailwindui.com](https://tailwindui.com) website so you can browse components offline.